piexpiex/X-ray-pulsars-Pulse-Profile/README.md

 -------------------------------
                 WARNING
-The run.sh file may not work properly on some operating systems when downloaded from Github, if this happens try rewriting the file or writing the following commands in Unix terminal:
+The run.sh file may not work properly on some operating systems like Windows, if this happens try rewriting the file or writing the following commands in Unix terminal:

 $ python python_functions/XMM_data_selector.py <br/>
 $ python python_functions/NuSTAR_data_selector.py <br/>